samsquire/ideas3/README.md

 # 47. Non core-business wrapped instruments

-Companies are legally obliged to raise profits for their shareholders.
-Stakeholder capitalism means companies must consider the demands of local communities, suppliers and employees.
+Companies are obliged to raise profits for their shareholders.
+Stakeholder capitalism means companies must also consider the demands of local communities, suppliers and employees.
 There are many demands on companies nowadays.

+One cannot serve two masters: the shareholders and everybody else.

-I propose a financial instrument, I call a non-core business wrapped instrument which is software and labour combined together.
+I propose a financial instrument to solve the problem, I call a non-core business wrapped instrument which is software and labour combined together.
 There's a digital marketplace that has a catalogue of products which are things like environmental friendliness or customer service.

 A company can buy one of these assets and outsource customer service or environmental friendliness on the market of digital labour.